MicrosoftDocs/azure-docs/articles/object-anchors/quickstarts/in-depth-mrtk-walkthrough.md

 ---
 # Quickstart: In-depth MRTK walkthrough

 This guide provides an in-depth coverage of the [Azure Object Anchors MRTK Unity sample application](get-started-unity-hololens-mrtk.md).
-It is intended to provide insight into the design of the sample.
+It's intended to provide insight into the design of the sample.
 By reading this guide, developers can accelerate their understanding of key Azure Object Anchors concepts in the sample.

 ## Project Layout